 Our Monthly Recommended Gaming Computer Builds for Beginners are here to help you fully maximize bang for your buck for your new custom gaming computer.
 Our long-running, most popular feature of our site lists PC build examples for any type of spending budget, and are carefully-reconsidered and updated each and every month to ensure they remain solid examples of how to stretch your dollar further as a DIY PC gamer.

-With these monthly-updated gaming PC builds the extensive, time-consuming, painstaking and often-confusing hardware research has been done for you, so you can more effectively design your own parts lists to match your exact performance and feature requirements, and end up with an overall better and faster gaming computer that lasts longer, looks cooler, and is more flexible in terms of upgrades as well.
+With these monthly-updated builds the extensive, time-consuming, painstaking and often-confusing hardware research has been done for you, so you can more effectively design your own parts lists to match your exact performance and feature requirements, and end up with an overall better and faster gaming computer that lasts longer, looks cooler, and is more flexible in terms of upgrades as well.